-My first four-wheel drive vehicle, SUV, in L.A., I had for six years and I took off the road a total of zero times.
-However, being from the Midwest, now present company excluded, you can drive.
+My first four-wheel-drive vehicle, SUV, in L.A., I had for six years and I took off the road a total of zero times.
+However, being from the Midwest, now the present company excluded, you can drive.
 There’s a lot of Southern Californians who can’t or not very well.
 My beautiful wife… I won’t even go any further.

 “…the Tiguan does have available third-row seating.
 That’s big.”

 Not a terrible idea.
 It’s going to give you better control of the road, significantly more surefootedness in certainly gravel situations, loose terrain, but especially the rainy, wet season, which we just had a heck of a one here.